picfight/pfcd/mempool/README.md

 transactions are available.

-This package has intentionally been designed so it can be used as a standalone package for any projects needing the ability create an in-memory pool of bitcoin transactions that are not only valid by consensus rules, but also adhere to a configurable policy.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing the ability create an in-memory pool of picfightcoin transactions that are not only valid by consensus rules, but also adhere to a configurable policy.